danilovmy/django-tof/README.md

   - without need to reboot servers
   - without changing the use of translated fields
   - ready to work after install and indicated in INSTALLED_APPS
-  - fully integrated in Django admin
+  - fully integrated in Django modelAdmin, and ModelInline

 ## Installation